Creator754915/Bot-Minecraft-JS/README.md

 1) Go to your code editor and enter the following command: `npm install node`

-2) To launch the bot in your solo minecraft world, do esc(in the world) then click on the `LAN` button
+2) To launch the bot in your Minecraft world, do ESC(in the world) then click on the `LAN` button
  ![No Preview :(](https://github.com/Creator754915/Bot-Minecraft-JS/blob/main/images/lan.png))

 3) Then click on the button `Start LAN`